Get new deals I come across here 🎁

 Lack of Innovation

 Oura’s first product came out in 2015.
-They popularized HRV tracking, brought the first research-grade sleep tracker to market, and did it all in the impressively compact form factor of a ring.
+They popularized HRV tracking, brought the first research-grade sleep tracker to market, and did it all in the impressively compact form of a ring.

 Oura did a lot right and attracted a huge crowd seeking to better understand their body.